pupil-labs/pupil-docs/src/invisible/explainers/data-streams.md

 The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
 You can find a high-level description as well as a thorough evaluation of the accuracy and robustness of the algorithm in our [white paper](https://arxiv.org/pdf/2009.00508).

 ## Fixations
-Two primary types of movements exhibited by the visual system are fixations and saccades.
+Two primary types of eye movements exhibited by the visual system are fixations and saccades.
 During fixations, the eyes are directed at a specific point in the environment.
 A saccade is a very quick movement where the eyes jump from one fixation to the next.
 Properties like fixation duration are of significant importance for studying gaze behaviour.

 <div style="display:flex;justify-content:center;" class="pb-4">
   <v-img